redrails/old-blog/_posts/2018-01-10-home-advantage-in-football-leagues-around-the-world.md

 {% include league_goal_table.html %}

-Focusing on the `home_advantage_score` column, teams in Nigeria by far enjoy the greatest benefit from playing at home (score = 1.195).
+Focusing on the `home_adv score` column, teams in Nigeria by far enjoy the greatest benefit from playing at home (score = 1.195).
 In other words, home teams scored 3.3 (= $e^{1.195}$) times more goals than their opponents.
 This isn't new information and [can be attributed to a combination of corruption (e.g. bribing referees) and violent fans](https://www.theguardian.com/football/blog/2013/oct/29/nigeria-toughest-league-win-away).
 In fact, my motivation for this post was to identify more football corruption hotspots.
 Alas, when it comes to home turf invincibility, it seems Nigeria are the World Cup winners.

 Fifteen leagues have a negative `home_advantage_score`, meaning that visiting teams actually scored more goals than their hosts- though none was statistically significant.
 By some distance, the Maldives records the most negative score.
 Luckily, I've twice researched this beautiful archipelago and I'm aware that [all matches in the Dhiveli Premier League are played at the national stadium in MalÃ©](https://en.wikipedia.org/wiki/Dhivehi_Premier_League#Stadiums) (much like the [Gibraltar Premier League](https://en.wikipedia.org/wiki/2017%E2%80%9318_Gibraltar_Premier_Division#Teams)).
 So it would make sense that there's no particular advantage gained by the home team.
 Libya is another interesting example.
 Owing to security issues, [all matches in the Libyan Premier League are played in neutral venues with no spectators present](https://en.wikipedia.org/wiki/2017%E2%80%9318_Libyan_Premier_League#Stadiums).
 Quite fittingly, it returned a home advantage score just off zero.
 Generally speaking, the leagues with near zero home advantage come from small countries (minimal inconvenience for travelling teams) with a small number of teams and they tend to share stadiums.